s-20/unnamed/Aspects.md

 Aspect Shifts don't generally involve an [Advancement](Advancement.md) or [Adjustment Points](AdjustmentPoints.md).
 Instead, the GM and the Player discuss the change, come to an agreement, and change the Aspect.

 If the shifting Aspect is part of a stack, it usually all changes at once, but it might split into more than one Aspect with the stack divided between them.

-## Burning Aspects

-When [burned](Burn.md), Aspects provide a free success on the check in addition to any d8s from the Aspect.
-Only one free success is provided regardless of the Aspect's stack.
-Burning the Aspect reduces its stack temporarily.

-You can also Burn an Aspect to reduce incoming damage or to end a [Condition](Conditions.md); see [Burn](Burn.md) for more details.

 ## Character Creation: What's Next